 The Mariners announced their non roster (that is, players not on the 40 man) invitations to spring training.
 Among those was a new free agent, right-handed pitcher Jhonny Nunez.
-Nunez is a 27 year old who spent 2012 with the Durham Bulls, mainly as a reliever.
+Nunez is a 27-year-old who spent 2012 with the Durham Bulls, mainly as a reliever.

 Nunez was originally signed by the LA Dodgers in 2006 out of the Dominican Republic.
 However, he was traded later that year to the Nationals and then traded to the Yankees in 2008.
 He was then part of the Nick Swisher trade to the Chicago White Sox, and there is where he reached the Majors.
 He would throw in just 7 games in the MLB in 2009, and that is the only time he has pitched in the Majors.
 At least back then, he had a solid fastball (93.1 MPH average) along with a frequent slider at 86 MPH with an occasional changeup at the same velocity.

-In 2012, he pitched in 37 games for the Rays’ AAA and really struggled, with a 6.47 FIP, 5.48 SIERA, and 5.20 kwERA.
+In 2012, he pitched in 37 games for the Rays’ AAA and really struggled, with a 6.47 FIP, 5.48 SIERA, and 5.20 Kwara.
 While his strikeout rate was a somewhat acceptable 16%, he really struggled to throw strikes, walking nearly as many batters as he struck out.
 He threw strikes just 57% of the time (league average was 62.4%) and according to GameDay data collected by Minor League Central, he struggled to get hitters to swing at pitches outside of the zone.
-This suggests either a lack of stuff or a complete lack of command/control.
+This suggests either a lack of staff or a complete lack of command/control.
 While pitches per plate appearance and strikeouts/success have a positive correlation, Nunez threw a lot of pitches (4.24 per plate appearance) and didn’t get strikeouts.
 He also didn’t pitch after June 30th.

 While he has had success against right-handers over the past couple of years, Nunez has really struggled against left-handed batters.
 Since there isn’t much room for him on the Major League team (as of now, the Mariners have plenty of right-handed relievers, or relievers in general), Nunez will probably start in AAA.
 He has made starts throughout his career, but the large platoon splits make it unlikely that he would have much value in the Tacoma rotation (especially since the rotation looks much better than last year, with Danny Hultzen, James Paxton, Andrew Carraway, Brandon Maurer, and D.J.
 Mitchell/ Taijuan Walker projected as the starters for Tacoma).